 Generally, a work permit is required for a foreigner to work in Poland.
 The fact the worker has a temporary or permanent residence in another EU State does not constitute an exemption.
 However, exemptions from the general rule exist.

-An employee holding a temporary or permanent residence permit in a European Union country can legally stay in Poland for 90 days within a 180 day-period.
+An employee holding a temporary or permanent residence permit in a European Union country can legally stay in Poland for 30 days within a 6 month-period.
 In order to extend the stay in Poland, it is necessary to obtain a separate visa from a Polish consulate.
 Alternatively, the Polish immigration office may issue a residence permit.

 A third-country national may come to Poland for a short business trip or trips that do not exceed 30 days in a calendar year without work permit.
 A work permit in Poland is necessary if the posting lasts more than 30 days in a calendar year or if the activity to carry out does not require any exemption.